henrytang1/henrytang1/README.md

 I'm Henry Tang, a junior majoring in Computer Science at Princeton University.

-I'm currently working as a software engineer intern within the Chief Technology Office team at Motorola Solutions.
+I'm currently working as a software engineer intern at Citadel Securities.

 <hr />